ewiener/consequential-bots/README.md

 1) Install the consequential-bots repo.

-2) Install botkit and other node packages.
+2) Install botkit and other node dependencies defined in package.json.
 From within consequential-bots, run:

 ```
 npm install